Elevate-Code/streamlit-projectstarter/README.md

    - Check out the [streamlit_tips.md](streamlit_tips.md) file for how to use the debugger with VS Code or PyCharm and other tips.
    - Create a virtual environment using `python -m venv venv`
    - Run `venv\Scripts\activate` to activate the virtual environment
+   - Run `pip install -r requirements.txt` to install all dependencies
+   - To check for newer packages than what is locked in `requirements.txt`, run `pip list --outdated`
    - Run `python start_project.py` to create template .env files, then delete this script file as it is no longer needed.

 5. Clear the git history and create a new initial commit: